L E O N C O U N T Y A C A D E M I C L E A G U E Leon County ACADEMIC LEAGUE

 Quick Recall

-Quick Recall is a buzzer-driven academic competition.
-Two teams of four face 100 questions across two short halves.
-A tossup is open to either team; whichever player buzzes in first answers individually.
-If correct, their team gets a bonus question.
+A tossup is open to either team.
+Whichever player buzzes in first answers individually; if correct, their team gets a bonus question.
 If the team misses the bonus, it bounces to the other side.
 There is no penalty for early buzzes.

-Matches run roughly 35 to 45 minutes.
-Each Thursday, all matches happen simultaneously across multiple Maclay upper-school classrooms, not in the gym.
+Matches run about an hour.
+Each Thursday, all matches happen simultaneously across multiple Maclay classrooms, not in the gym.
 JV matches begin at 6:00 PM; Varsity matches begin at 7:15 PM.
+Most teams are home and back by 9:00.

 January championship